What is AJET?

 Fukuoka AJET is one of the many prefectural arms of National AJET.
 There are four main ways in which AJET reaches out to the JET network through these prefectural chapters.
 Fukuoka AJET additionally promotes other JET events in the areas outside of Fukuoka.

 2. Tatami Timeshare – Tatami Timeshare is a network of JETs who can opt to both host other JETs and stay at other JETs’ apartments when they travel around Japan.
-(As of April 2011) Having recently changed its format, Tatami Timeshare has relocated to the Couchsurfing website as a specific group.
-This move caters to the many JETs who are already part of the Couchsurfing network and prevents the need for these JETs to join a separate organization.
+Visit the National AJET website on how to join.
+You may also send your enquires to firstname.lastname@example.org.

 3. Peer Support Group – The Peer Support Group runs a hotline that is available only during nighttime hours – when other in-person support organizations and systems are closed in Japan.
 The hotline is anonymous, free of charge, and staffed by JET peers who volunteer their time.
 JETs needing to talk about anything from culture shock to problems with co-workers are encouraged to call.
 For those interested, new Peer Support Group volunteers are taken each spring.